DeckerDreams/DeckerDreams/README.md

 - 👋 Hi, I’m @DeckerDreams
-- 👀 I’m interested in cool porjects and coding/development opportunities
+- 👀 I’m interested in cool ptojects and coding/development opportunities
 - 🌱 I’m currently learning intro to development, languages like java, and rasberrypi stuff
 - 💞️ I’m looking to collaborate on medical imaging related tools
 - 📫 How to reach me leave a comment!